Chapter 5 Parts-of-Speech Tagging

 library(spacyr)

-spacy_initialize(model = "zh_core_web_sm",
+spacy_initialize(model = "zh_core_web_sm")

-python: /Users/alvinchen/opt/anaconda3/envs/corpling/bin/python
+python: /Users/alvinchen/anaconda3/envs/corpling/bin/python

-libpython: /Users/alvinchen/opt/anaconda3/envs/corpling/lib/libpython3.7m.dylib
+libpython: /Users/alvinchen/anaconda3/envs/corpling/lib/libpython3.9.dylib

-pythonhome: /Users/alvinchen/opt/anaconda3/envs/corpling:/Users/alvinchen/opt/anaconda3/envs/corpling
+pythonhome: /Users/alvinchen/anaconda3/envs/corpling:/Users/alvinchen/anaconda3/envs/corpling

-numpy: /Users/alvinchen/opt/anaconda3/envs/corpling/lib/python3.7/site-packages/numpy
+numpy: /Users/alvinchen/anaconda3/envs/corpling/lib/python3.9/site-packages/numpy

-numpy_version: 1.21.6
+numpy_version: 2.0.1

-NOTE: Python version was forced by use_python function
+NOTE: Python version was forced by RETICULATE_PYTHON

 d2 = "桃園機場群聚感染,隨著確診個案增加,疫情好像短時間無法終結,原本期待在春節期間能夠買氣恢復的旅宿業者,首當其衝大受波及,桃園市一家飯店人員表示,「1月6日就開始不斷接到消費者打來電話,包括春酒尾牙、圍爐桌席和住房,其中單單一個上午就有約20桌宴席、近百間房取消或延期。")